phloxic/videojs-sprite-thumbnails/README.md

 ### Initialization

-The plugin is initialized every time the player [starts to load](https://docs.videojs.com/player#event:loadstart) a video.
+The plugin is initialized on plugin setup and every time the player [starts to load](https://docs.videojs.com/player#event:loadstart) a video.
 It monitors all video sources for an optional `spriteThumbnails` property.
 Any existing plugin configuration is updated by merging this `spriteThumbnails` object into the current configuration.
 Typical use cases are [playlists](#playlist-example).

 The image(s) are then loaded on demand, when the cursor hovers or moves over the progress bar.